• Recipes

 Instructions

-• Chop all the vegetables.
-Dice the pepper into squares, chop the onion into wedges, the carrots into batons and chop the new potatoes into quarters.
-(If you are using standard size potatoes, chop into smaller pieces - just larger than bite size is good)
+• Chop all the veggies.
+Dice the pepper into squares, chop each onion into eight wedges, the carrots into thick slices or batons and chop each miniature potato in half.
+(If you are using standard-size potatoes, chop them into smaller pieces - just larger than bite size is good)

-• Place all the vegetables and garlic in a large roasting tin, drizzle with olive oil, sprinkle over the herbs and mix until the veggies are fully coated.
+• Place all the vegetables in a large roasting tray, drizzle with olive oil, sprinkle over the dried thyme and give them a good mix until the veggies are fully coated.

 Notes